ʼһ

 Endorsed actions

-When the species rich grassland action (GHR6) becomes available you will need endorsement from Natural England to access it.
-Later in 2024 more endorsed SFI actions for farmland wildlife and habitats on grassland, heritage, wood pasture, orchards, coastal habitats and waterbodies will be introduced.
+Currently, species rich grassland (GHR6) is the only SFI action that needs endorsement from Natural England to access it.
+In summer 2025 more endorsed SFI actions for farmland wildlife and habitats on grassland, heritage, wood pasture, traditional orchards, coastal habitats and waterbodies will be introduced.
+These have been .

 To secure endorsement you submit your SFI application, then Natural England or Historic England will contact you.
 The SFI agreement will not be offered until the endorsement is secured.
 To prevent delays to other SFI actions you can choose to apply separately for SFI actions which do not require endorsement.